Using zx with TypeScript, ESM and top-level await

 run TypeScript files with Node.js, which is exactly what we want.
 It’s

-not directly a command we can invoke unlike ts-node
+not directly a command we can invoke unlike ts-node, instead we need

 to do: